geeofree/geeofree/src/notes/database/5-DataStorageStructures.md

 The most common layout for variable-length records.

-This structure contains three sections: a header section, the *free* section, and the record list section.
+This structure contains three sections: the header section, the *free* section, and the record list section.

 The block header commonly contains the ff. information: